dunxtand/incremental-search/readme.md

     highlightColor: "#006cff",
     linkClass: "class-to-give-the-anchor-elements",
     onNoMatches: function (words) {
+        // called when there are no input matches
         // words is array of strings from user input },
     afterAppend: function (words, matches) {
+        // called after results are appended to list
         // words is array of string from user input
-        // mathces is array of objects that matched query },
+        // matches is array of objects that matched query },
-    formFocusin: function (e) {
-        // called when form's focusin event is emitted },
-    formFocusout: function (e) {
-        // called when form's focusout event is emitted },
     mapping: { // more about this below
         added_tags: {